bht292/InformationSecurity/homework-h8.md

 ### h0
 [h0](https://github.com/bht292/InformationSecurity/blob/main/h1-hello-world.md): Feedback implemented: "Could have made a code block and add an actual link to reference.
 Also H2 was not used"

+### h1
+1. h1 Feedback implemented: first task doesnt tell if you have only looked into the manifesto or the other references aswell like podcast.
+2. h1 Feedback implemented: at what go wrong section you forgot to add the elevation of privilege part of STRIDE.
+3. h1 Feedback implemented: you dont have any references for your work. remember to add them using haaga-helias guidelines.

+### h4
+* Feedback not implemented: I would have liked to summaries to be a little bit shorter since the same points could be read on the site.
+* Explenation: I understand that for the reader it is more work to read summaries, however for me the learning happens when I write more than just bullet points.

 ## b) Voluntary: Extras
 List and link voluntary extra tasks you have completed.
 ### h2